 4. Mastery Prep SAT Boot Camp

 Mastery Prep offers a 1-day workshop, which is perfect for last-minute prep.
 It can also be a confidence boost right before your test if you struggle with test-taking anxiety.
 In one day, students learn time management skills, essential test-taking techniques, tips for the most important question times, and effective guessing strategies.
 Their workshops are flexible inconvenience and timing, offering both in-person and virtual options on weekdays and weekends.

 Duration: 1 day

 Price: Request a quote on their website

 The End Result offers small groups, capped at 8 students, and live instruction for maximum student engagement.
 They meet on Saturdays from 9:30 am to 12:30 pm over the course of 4 weeks.
 Students receive individualized feedback and coaching and also learn general and content-specific strategies.
 The End Result operates in Las Vegas, Chicago, Florida, and Los Angeles.

 Duration: 4 weeks

 Price: Call for a price quote

 Prep Camps Don’t Seem Like the Right Fit?
 Try SoFlo Tutoring.

 Preparing for the SAT is a marathon, not a sprint.
-SoFlo Tutors offers the same structure and targeted approach as a prep camp, but our tutors work one-on-one with a student in a low-pressure, friendly environment.
+SoFlo Tutors is another tutoring option for students, offering the same structure and targeted approach as a prep camp.
+Our private tutors work one-on-one with a student in a low-pressure, friendly environment.
 SoFlo tutors teach from experience; they’ve achieved top SAT and ACT scores and attend top universities.
-Tutoring costs start at $60/hour and each tutor tailors every session for each student.
+Tutoring sessions costs start at $60/hour and each tutor tailors every session for each student.
 Check out our tutoring services to book a session!